solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 23. Select the `DimCustomer` data source on the data flow canvas graph.

     > Take a few minutes to review the various tabs in the configuration panel for this data source to get a better understand of how it is configured, as you did above.
-Note that this data source relies on the `DimCustomer` table from Azure Synapse Analytics for its data.
-Before running the pipeline, you will add a dependency to the Mapping Data Flow activity to ensure the Copy activity has populated the `DimCustomer` in Azure Synapse Analytics before allowing the data flow to execute.
+Note that this data source relies on the `wwi_staging.DimCustomer_UniqueId` table from Azure Synapse Analytics for its data. `UniqueId` is supplied by a parameter to the data flow, which contains a substring of the Pipeline Run Id.
+Before running the pipeline, you will add a dependency to the Mapping Data Flow activity to ensure the Copy activity has populated the `wwi_staging.DimCustomer_UniqueId` in Azure Synapse Analytics before allowing the data flow to execute.

     ![The DimCustomer data source is highlighted on the data flow canvas graph.](media/ex02-orchestrate-data-flow-sources-dim-customer.png "Data flow canvas")